Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2024/01/change-of-leadership-at-eth-in-singapore.md

 Let’s look back on your time at the SEC.
 How has the research centre developed in the last three years?
 For one thing it has grown further.
 The SEC community now comprises a total of around 300 researchers working on a large number of different projects – from urban planning to digital medicine.
 The focus here is on man and the question of how we wish to live and work in the future.
 “The future is green, clean and healthy” serves equally as both a motto and incentive.
 For example, after ten years we have relaunched the initial flagship project, the Future Cities Laboratory (FCL), as “FCL Global”, and we’ve initiated a third flagship programme in the form of Future Health Technologies (FHT).
 At the same time, the SEC has received a lot of recognition in its function as a Swiss hub in Asia.

+## Singapore-ETH Centre (SEC)

 The Singapore-ETH Centre was founded in 2010 by ETH Zurich and Singapore’s National Research Foundation (NRF) as part of the NRF CREATE Campus.
 The research centre brings together around 300 researchers from various disciplines.
 They work within the framework of three flagship programmes – Future Cities Lab Global, Future Resilient Systems and Future Health Technologies – and on around 50 short to medium-term projects, including Cooling Singapore and Digital Underground.

-## Gisbert Schneider

 Further information: https://sec.ethz.ch